gianmarco-lorenti/papers-collection/README.md

 # papers-collection
-A collection of scientific papers and other documents about my research activity during my PhD in Electrical Engineering at Politecnico di Torino - Dipartimento Energia "Galileo Ferraris"
+A collection of scientific papers and other documents about my research activity during my PhD in Electrical Engineering at Politecnico di Torino - Dipartimento Energia "Galileo Ferraris".

 ## Map